Session: DNA08

 Early Binding (aka VTable Binding)

 The interface can be thought of as a pointer to a table of function addresses.
-(Inreality, it’s a pointer to a structure, the first member of which is a pointer to atable of function addresses.)
+(Inreality, its a pointer to a structure, the first member of which is a pointer to atable of function addresses.)
 The first 3 addresses are those of the IUnknown methods.This table is called the Virtual Function table or VTable.
 To call one of these methods,all you need to do is push the required parameters (if any) on the stack and call thefunction at the appropriate address in the VTable.
 This is easy for any C++ client (theVTable just happens to be in the identical format that C++ uses).
 Note that this requiresthat the client code have intimate knowledge of the server at compile time: the clientneeds to know that the Move method is the 4th method in the function table when the clientcode is compiled.
 If the server code were to change this to be the 6th method, then theclient would have to be recompiled or else the client/server communication would break.The same applies to methods.
 If a method is modified from taking 3 parameters originallyto taking 4 parameters in the new version, early binding clients would fail.

 What about other languages in which it's difficult to call a function in a VTable, suchas VB or VFP ?